 If managers were equipped to deal with reports’ concerns in the way I’m describing, though, employees would see traction in their 1 on 1s and get their issues addressed.
-It’s when employees don’t see a benefit in expressing concerns to their manager that they escalate issues of their own volition—which is often how the unprofessional behavior gets pegged.
+It’s when employees don’t see a benefit in expressing concerns to their manager that they have to choose between two options:

 What I’m saying is that we can look at the idea of managers advocating for employees and say ‘well, that only works if the employee is well-meaning, trying their best, and wants the best for the company.’
 The thing is, the vast majority of employees start out being exactly this kind of employee.
 Most people do not sign on to spend the majority of their waking lives undermining an operation to their own detriment.

 But when the employee initiates an uncomfortable conversation that is good for the company to address in the long term and they get ‘managed down’ instead of having their issue addressed, they become jaded.
 So they escalate the issue to try to get it fixed (unprofessional) or they disengage from their work to avoid despair (performance issues).

 In other words, managing down doesn’t address or solve situations of unprofessional or poorly performing employees.
 It creates them.